Are Heinz Baked Beans Healthy?

 If you’re curious to discover if Heinz baked beans are good for you, we’ve researched the nutritional pros and cons of this classic British snack.

-Heinz Baked Beans use haricot beans, a type of legume, which contribute to 51% of the contents of a can.
+Heinz Baked Beans use haricot beans, a type of legume, which contribute to around 50% of the contents of a can.
 The beans are soaked in a tomato-based sauce, which consists of:

 • Water